gbelote/tomheon.github.com/_posts/2011-11-09-sonnet-for-dennis-ritchie.markdown

 - poem
 ---

 _"Dennis developed the Unix operating system and the C programming language.
-So why should you care?" -- Steve Jacks to the Chicago Tribune_
+So why should you care?"_
+_--Steve Jacks to the Chicago Tribune_

 Walkers don't care too much who made their shoes
 If they're good shoes.
 Dependence without thought